HaploidJS/haploidjs.github.io/docs/guide/async-navigation-cancelation.md

 [A confirmed] ❌
 ```

-If B is assumed to confirm first,A must be removed according to 「Rule 1」:
+If B is assumed to confirm first, A must be removed according to 「Rule 1」:

 ```{2}
 [C confirming]